 The election to be a headquarter company is effective from the commencement of the year of assessment for which it is made.
-It is therefore possible that an election to be a headquarter company will mean that a person will not be entitled to tax relief under the corporate rules on a transaction conducted during the year for which an election is made but before the election was made and on which that person had anticipated being entitled to relief.
+It is therefore possible that an election to be a headquarter company will mean that a person will not be entitled to tax relief under the corporate rules on a transaction conducted during the year for which an election under the corporate rules is made, but before the election to be a headquarter company was made, and on which that person had anticipated being entitled to relief.